Étienne (song): Critical reception

 According to French charts expert Elia Habib, the success of this song results from an alchemy between several of its components, including "Guesch Patti's voice first, which makes a success of a very provocative interpretation of the song, alternating sensual moanings and passionate shouts; the text of course is full of suggestive sonorities; the music, which play a large part in the song's success in the production of the text, since the feline rhythmic of the intro until the nervous chord of the electrical guitar, and the videoclip, which is of an erotic esthetism carried by an arousing choreography".
 A review in Pan-European magazine Music & Media deemed the song an "intriguing, driving rock production from this French ballet dancer, choreographer and (powerful) vocalist.
 A sure shot for rock programmers with its dramatic build up and hypnotic guitars".
 Jerry Smith of Music Week considered Patti as "the modern Piaf" who "delivers a fine and very sitinctive, warbling rendition" on this song.

 Music video

-The video clip, in which Patti carries out a striptease in front of some men, was censored on several French TV channels (but not on Canal +) and on MTV Europe, and only broadcast in the evening.
+The video clip, in which Patti carries out a striptease in front of some men, was censored on several French TV channels (except Canal +) and on MTV Europe, and only broadcast in the evening.